gemamegantara/PSI-App/README.md

 ## Installation

+Open the project by double click the `PSI App.xcworkspace`.
 You can run the project directly.
 No need to run pod install because all the pods already there.

 ## API Reference